-The Occupational Safety and Health Administration (OSHA) introduced new silica standard for the construction industry at the end of 2017.
+The Occupational Safety and Health Administration (OSHA) introduced new silica standards for the construction industry at the end of 2017.
 For those in the industry, Silica has been a popular term for a while now.
 Yet many people outside the industry may not have any idea what it is or why it’s important.

 What is Silica?